progrium/darwinkit/README.md

 app.Send("run")
 ```

+* Access any class or method you can in Objective-C
+* Method send common conveniences: Get, Set, Alloc, Init, ...
+* Create and extend classes that can be used by Objective-C code
+* Retain and Release methods for working with Objective-C garbage collection

 ## Framework Packages
 The `cocoa`, `webkit`, and `core` packages wrap `objc` with wrapper types for parts of the Apple/Mac APIs.
 They're being added to as needed by hand until
 we can automate this process with schema data.
 These packages effectively let you use Apple APIs as if they were native Go libraries, letting